disclosure: paid featured post

 Firstly, lightweight, secondly, multi-purpose – great for travelling, pottering around the resort or for getting me a nice iced G&T from the bar.
 One pair of these Hi-Tec Zuuk shoes and Daddy P can leave flip-flops, sandals etc at home.

 Now if I was going on a long haul, sit by the pool a lot, kind of holiday (the kind I had 2-3 times a year back in the day) then I would have to invest in a Kindle.
-I used to pack half a library in my suitcase, so I can definately see the benefit of one small gadget over my mountain of paperback books.
+I used to pack half a library in my suitcase, so I can definitely see the benefit of one small gadget over my mountain of paperback books.

 Now I do like to take my own beach towels, I know that most hotels that I’ve visited will provide these for me, but I still like my own.
 Rather than a big bulky towel that takes up loads of room in your case, why not think about travel towels!
 They fold up to a fraction of the size of your normal towel and dry really quickly so you can use them right up until the last minute before flying home.

-When Monkey was younger and need to be in a high chair at mealtimes I actually took his booster chair with us, it folded up quite neatly and wasn’t too heavy but it still took up quite a bit of room in the suitcase.
+When he was younger and need to be in a high chair at mealtimes I actually took his booster chair with us, it folded up quite neatly and wasn’t too heavy but it still took up quite a bit of room in the suitcase.
 I wish I’d used something like a Totseat Travel High chair – it’s made of fabric, you just roll it up and it even fits in your handbag.
-That would definately have been a better option, less weight and less space.
+That would definitely have been a better option, with less weight and less space.

 Finally, although we all go on holiday hoping for good weather, the rain can sometimes follow us as you can see in this photo from our last trip to Spain!

 Rather than taking Daddy P’s bulky raincoat, this time around he’s going to tack a Pack-a-Mac.
 These are such a good idea, take up hardly any room in the case and weigh next to nothing.
-I usually leave a couple in the boot of my car when I take Monkey on day trips, just in case.
+I usually leave a couple in the boot of my car when I take him on day trips, just in case.

 So there you have it, ten lightweight travel essentials for our family!
 What would you put on your list?